What Is the Best Cut of Steak? The Ultimate Top 10 List

 t-bone-steak.jpg

 The T-bone is one of the most recognizable steak cuts due to its distinctive T-shaped bone.
-It contains a nicely sized tenderloin and a strip of top loin (also called strip steak).
+It contains a nicely sized tenderloin and a strip of top loin (strip steak).

 The T-bone is similar to the Porterhouse cut.
-One of the main differences between the two is that the T-bone steak is much thinner on the tenderloin side.
+One of the main differences is that the T-bone steak is much thinner on the tenderloin side.

 The Spruce Eats reports that the T-shaped bone is more traditionally American, while the Porterhouse steak is more commonly consumed in the British Commonwealth countries.